 - Pulses (peas, beans and lentils)

-You should aim to eat some protein every day as it helps to build and repair your body.
+You should eat protein every day as it helps to build and repair your body.
 For example, healing sore muscles, or growing fingernails.
-Many of these foods also contain zinc, omega 3 fatty acitd and iron, which is important to prevent anaemia.
+Many of these foods also contain zinc, omega 3 fatty acid and iron, which is important to prevent anaemia.
 Plant based protein (beans and pulses) are inexpensive and a rich source of protein, as well as fibre, vitamins and minerals.

 Red meat and processed meats should be kept to a maximum of 70g a day.
 This is equivalent to a piece of steak about the size of a pack of cards, 3 average-sized rashers of bacon or slices of ham, or a quarter-pounder beef burger.

 It is recommended to eat two portions (140g cooked weight) of white, oily and shellfish a week.
-One oily portion is essential.
+One portion of oily fish is essential.

 Oily fish such as sardines, herring, mackerel, trout and salmon are all rich sources of omega 3 fatty acids which help prevent heart disease.
 Oily fish is also a good source of vitamins A and D. Fresh tuna is an oily fish and is high in omega 3 fatty acids.
 But when it’s canned, these fatty acids are reduced to levels similar to white fish.
 So, although canned tuna is a healthy choice for most people, it doesn’t count as oily fish.